-Once eBay has been contacted and the process begins, it's anybody's game. eBay will remain in contact with both buyer and seller, asking questions or requesting evidence for claims.
+Once eBay has been contacted, the claims process will begin.
+Notably, eBay will remain in contact with both the buyer and seller, asking questions or requesting evidence for claims.

-For this reason, there's more to Buyer Protection that just knowing how to file a claim—it's also important to know how to persuade eBay and win one if you want to be sure of receiving a refund.
+For this reason, there's more to Buyer Protection than just knowing how to file a claim—it's also important to know how to persuade eBay and win a claim if you want to be sure of receiving a refund.

 How Buyer Protection Is Different From Credit Card Disputes